dannyboscan/Backend-Test-Boscan/README.md

 ## Application Setup
 Navigate to [http://localhost:3000/settings/](http://localhost:3000/settings/) to setup the Slack App with your bot token previously copied and saved, then choose one channel of your preference for notifications.

+> Note: If you don't receive the slack message please add the created App to the channel

 ## Employee view to place a order
 > Before place a order, you'll need to create a menu, to do that navigate to [http://localhost:3000/menus/](http://localhost:3000/menus/)